KILTprotocol/docs/docs/concepts/07_dip/05_dapp_developer.md

 The configuration for the base proof takes the following parameters:

--   `DipSiblingBaseProofInput`: The input for the base proof.
-It can be one of the following values:
 -   `didUri`: (Required) The DID URI of the DIP subject performing the cross-chain operation.
+For example, `did:kilt:4q4QzFTs9hKh4QizLB3B7zuGYCG3QPamiBFEgwM6gTM7gK3g`
 -   `keyIds`: (Required) An array of verification method IDs of the DID revealed in the cross-chain operation.
 -   `proofVersion`: (Required) The version of the DIP proof to generate.
+Currently only supports version 1.
 -   `blockNumber`: The block number of the relay chain to use for the generation of the DIP proof.
 If not provided, uses the last finalized block.
-    -   `linkedAccounts`: An array of account addresses to link to the DID and reveal in the generated proof.
+-   `linkedAccounts`: An array of [account addresses linked to the DID](../../develop/01_sdk/02_cookbook/03_account_linking/01_link.md##linking-an-account-to-a-did) to reveal in the generated proof.
-    -   `web3Name`: Whether to reveal the web3name of the DID subject in the generated proof.
+-   `web3Name`: Whether to reveal [the web3name of the DID subject](../../develop/01_sdk/02_cookbook/02_web3names/01_claim.md) in the generated proof.

-In the example, the configuration also has extra parameters for the time-bound DID signature extension [mentioned below](#creating-extensions-for-specific-proofs).
+In the example code, the configuration also has extra parameters for the time-bound DID signature extension [mentioned below](#creating-extensions-for-specific-proofs).

-For this example, the configuration also needs details of the provider, which in this example case uses this value populated from an environment variable:
+The configuration also has details of the provider, which in this case uses a value populated from an environment variable:

 ```typescript
 const providerAddress = `ws://127.0.0.1:${process.env['PROVIDER_ALICE_RPC']}`